Children in care

 approval of the Minister for Children, Equality, Disability, Integration and

 Youth .
 Children who are convicted of an offence may not be placed in special

 The Children Act 2001 provided for family welfare conferences for children at risk from their own behaviour and these provisions came into effect in July 2004.
 The family welfare conference is a mechanism for early intervention and the conference may be convened where:

-The function of a family welfare conference is to decide if the child is in need of special care or protection and if so, to recommend to the HSE that it applies for a special care order.
-If not, the conference may make appropriate recommendations to the HSE, including, if necessary, a recommendation that the HSE apply for a care order or a supervision order.
-The conference decisions must be unanimous and if it is not possible to get agreement, the HSE must make the decision.
+The function of a family welfare conference is to decide whether the child is in need of special care or protection and, if so, to recommend to Tusla that it apply for a special care order.
+If not, the conference may make appropriate recommendations to Tusla, including, if necessary, a recommendation that Tusla apply for a care order or a supervision order.
+The conference decisions must be unanimous and, if it is not possible to get agreement, Tusla must make the decision.

-the child and the parents, HSE officials and any other person who could make a
+the child and the parents; Tusla officials; and any other person who could make

 because of particular expertise.

-When the HSE receives the conference recommendation, it may:
+When Tusla receives the conference recommendation, it may: